FlyingDwarfViolaMelon/CEDECC/README.md

-This is the source code of DCECC (Deep Clustering Ensemble Based on Cluster Confidence).
+This is the source code of CEDECC (A Clustering Ensemble Algorithm for Handing Deep Embeddigs Using Cluster Confidence).
 As this paper is in submission, the author information for this paper is not published at this time.
 If you have used code or data from this paper for scientific research prior to publication, be sure to please cite the relevant literature after the paper is published.